CleverTap/clevertap-ios-sdk/README.md

 ### Manually

 - Download the latest framework [release](https://github.com/CleverTap/clevertap-ios-sdk/releases).
 Unzip the download.
 - Add the CleverTapSDK.xcodeproj to your Xcode Project, by dragging the CleverTapSDK.xcodeproj under the main project file.
 - Embed the framework.
 Select your app.xcodeproj file.
 Under "General", add the CleverTapSDK framework as an embedded binary
+- **The SDWebImage Integration:** This library provides an async image downloader with cache support.
+We are using the SDWebImage cache library in our engagement channels.
+For example, CleverTap App Inbox uses SDWebImage for image cache and async loading for the image, another example would be CleverTap In-Apps that provides support to display gifs.

+    Please follow the steps below for installating and integrating SDWebImage:

 ## 🚀 Integration